francopasut/academic/content/en/post/vim_easymotion/index.md

 You can also use the ordinary Vim search, or the combination of `/ + <word>`.

 In the following image you can see the result of the following search `/ + "justo"`.
-Now I use the letter *d* as a target and I will get the following result:

 ![Figure 3](/img/barra-cerca-justo.png "The effect of the plugin in the ordinary Vim search.")

-In the final image you can see the result of the *ordinary Vim search* under the effects of *EasyMotion*.
+Then I can type  the _target_ letter *d* and I will get the  result in the following image.

-You can see the cursor position that's exactly under the previous *d* letter.
+Please,  see the cursor position exactly under the previous *d* target letter.

 ![Figure 4](/img/barra-cerca-justo-evid.png "Example of Vim search with words highlighted")